 Sometimes a destination is so special you don’t want to share it with anyone.
 Maybe that’s why it has taken me so long to write about Prince Edward Island, Canada (also known as PEI).
 The island is one of the Maritimes, Canada’s three provinces along its eastern borders (Nova Scotia and New Brunswick are the other two).
 It’s one of those magical destinations where families can escape from their daily lives and simply enjoy being together.
-Last summer we spent a week on this Canadian island with our children and it was one of our all time favorite travel memories.
+We spent a week on this Canadian island with our children and it was one of our all time favorite travel memories.
 We rented a home on the northern part of the island, and enjoyed a private beach with spectacular sunsets each night.
 During the day, we went out exploring and loved every minute.
 Of course you can spend the entire time relaxing at a rental home, but here are eleven fun things to do on Prince Edward Island with kids.

 Best Things to Do on Prince Edward Island